BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_01.md

 !enc(440, "Grass")

+I will point out that Zigzagoon can come with [Pickup](#pickup-table).
+Desolation is *extremely* stingly with money in the early game, so if you want to complete all the sidequests and catch all the Pokemon, using Pickup to get stuff to sell is going to be essential.
+Poke-Candy in particular tends to eat up your money for how many Pokemon need them, so picking those up is essential.

 You'll battle trainers as you travel eastward.
 You'll note a weird message at the beginning of each battle: Desolation imports Reborn and Rejuvenation's Field Effect system!
 We don't have any in-game documentation of these for now, though at the moment they shouldn't come into play too much.

 !battle(["Adrien",:VILLAGER_M2,0], "Ashen Beach")